rikosintie/Discovery/docs/Getting_Started.md

 git clone https://github.com/rikosintie/Discovery.git
 cd Discovery
 ```

-If you are on Windows and don't have git installed, use `winget install --id Git.Git -e --source winget` to install Git or install the `git` package from [The Official Git Page](https://git-scm.com/downloads/win).

 If you are on macOS and don't have git installed, you can install the xcode command line tools.
 Instructions are located [below](Getting_Started.md/#macos)